deepjavalibrary/djl/docs/faq.md

 - Allows developers to write code once and run it on any deep learning engine
 - Allows developers to use engine specific features

-### 2. Which DL engines can I run with DJL?
+### 2. Which models can I run with DJL?
-While DJL is designed to be engine-agnostic and to run with the any engine, we currently support the following engines:
+While DJL is designed to be engine-agnostic and can easily integrated with any engines, we currently support the following models:

-- Apache MXNet
-- PyTorch (Currently only support inference)
+- PyTorch TorchScript model
-- TensorFlow (Experimental - inference only)
+- TensorFlow SavedModel bundle
+- Apache MXNet model
+- ONNX model
+- TensorRT model
+- Python script model
+- PaddlePaddle model
+- TFLite model
+- Neo DLR (TVM) model
+- XGBoost model
+- LightGBM model
+- Sentencepiece model
-- fastText
+- fastText/BlazingText model

 ### 3. Does DJL support inference on GPU?
 Yes.
 DJL does support inference on GPU.
 If GPUs are available, DJL automatically detects the GPU, and runs inference on a single GPU by default.

 ### 4. Does DJL support training on GPU?
 Yes.
 DJL offers multi-GPU support.
 DJL can automatically detect if GPUs are available.
 If GPUs are available, it will